 “One key to achieving this is the replacement of metals and thermosets with next-generation thermoplastic solutions.
 When Victrex collaborates with our customers from concept to final part, they are able to achieve an unmatched combination of cost reductions, weight savings, design freedom, strength and production speed for next-generation thermoplastic components.
 All of these are becoming increasingly valuable to both the air-framers and tier suppliers alike," explains Tim Herr.

 Reaching new heights of performance

 Compared to thermoset solutions, PAEK composites can be processed faster, using out-of-autoclave methods, and are 100% recyclable.
-They have better damage tolerance than thermosets and offer greater chemical resistance, fatigue performance and FST (flame/smoke/toxicity) properties, whilst matching the strength and stiffness of thermosets.
-In comparison to metals, corrosion resistance, processing speed and thermal insulation are improved, whilst impact resistance and damage tolerance will be similar.
+They have better damage tolerance than thermosets and offer greater chemical resistance, fatigue performance and FST (flame/smoke/toxicity) properties, while matching the strength and stiffness of thermosets.
+In comparison to metals, corrosion resistance, processing speed and thermal insulation are improved, while impact resistance and damage tolerance will be similar.